 Climate is the average atmospheric conditions in a region over 30 years or more.
 Temperature, precipitation, humidity, and wind are components of climate.
 Climate zones are regions on Earth characterized by specific weather patterns and climatic conditions.
 The five climate zones are tropical, desert, temperate, continental, and polar.

 Climate represents atmospheric averages over 30+ years in a region.
-Weather refers to short-term atmospheric conditions at a specific time and place.
 Climate remains stable while weather changes day-to-day or hour-to-hour.

 Latitude, continentality, elevation, prevailing winds, ocean currents, and land characteristics affect climate.
-Latitude determines sunlight intensity.
-Continentality affects temperature extremes.
-Elevation impacts air pressure and temperature.
 Ocean currents distribute heat globally, influencing regional climates.

 What is the definition of climate?